Wondering what affiliate marketing is all about? Read on to learn everything you need to know!

 - Assess if there have been any program changes that would influence your recommendations.

 If you’re a small business owner, you already know a lot about what it takes to run a small biz, and how important tasks like invoicing and tracking expenses are.
 Odds are you’ve shopped around for an accounting solution for your business too!

 This makes you an expert!
 So, why not leverage that by considering joining the FreshBooks program.
 You can learn more about it here.

 - FreshBooks pays an industry-leading $5 USD per free trial signup plus $55+ USD per paid subscription

 - With minimal effort, you can monetize your content using trackable links available through our trusted third-party affiliate network partner, Share‑a‑Sale

-- No special skills required: Painlessly post your FreshBooks affiliate link to a blog, article, social media account, forum or email—the choice is yours
+- No special skills required: Painlessly post your FreshBooks affiliate link to a blog, article, social media account, forum, or email list—the choice is yours

 Whatever path you choose, we hope you enjoy your journey to becoming a successful affiliate marketer!